Frequently Asked Questions

 We are currently registered under the following providers: Worksafe BC, First Nations Health Authority, Autism Funding BC, and Metis Nation BC .

 In addition, many other insurance companies will reimburse employees for either the full amount or a portion of counselling fees.
-Every plan is different, so please contact your insurance company/employee assistance plan to determine whether they cover fees for counselling with a Registered Clinical Counsellor (in the case of Ron, Andrew, and Jodie), or a Master's level Registered Social Worker (in the case of Ken.
+Every plan is different, so please contact your insurance company/employee assistance plan to determine whether they cover fees for counselling with a Registered Clinical Counsellor (in the case of Ron, Andrew, and Jodie), or a Master's level Registered Social Worker (in the case of Ken and Maura).
 Be sure to ask them regarding your annual limits (if applicable).

 Counselling is not currently covered under British Columbia's MSP.